Asarch Center in the Media-Dermatology in Denver

 Applied topically, enzymes from the pumpkin gently exfoliate dead skin cells without scrubbing, which both doctors note can break capillaries and can be too harsh for sensitive skin.

 Asarch adds that pumpkin seeds and oils have been used over many generations to make medicines, which, in turn, have been used for treating bladder irritation, kidney infections and intestinal worms.

 “The use of pumpkin seeds as a remedy for parasites and kidney problems is well documented in Native American history,” Asarch details.
 “In the late 1800s, herbal doctors used pumpkin seeds regularly to treat urinary and gastric illness, and for parasite removal.
 “The pumpkin plant, along with its seeds, has been used in the traditional medicine of many countries, including India and Mexico.”

-At the Asarch Center for Dermatology and Laser and DERMAspa (which attract visitors from throughout the United States), Asarch’s team offers a modern therapeutic pumpkin facial treatment.
+At the Asarch Dermatology and Laser and DERMAspa (which attract visitors from throughout the United States), Asarch’s team offers a modern therapeutic pumpkin facial treatment.
 The special treatment package incorporates a skin purification with Pumpkin Cleanser, a facial massage with Pumpkin E Oil and a Pumpkin Enzyme Peel.